 How it’s made – the base

-As I said, it’s a pretty simple pie and there are only minimal variations on it – some people prefer a graham cracker/biscuit and butter crumb crust, while it has more traditionally been made with a sweet shortcrust pastry base.
+As I said, it’s a pretty simple pie and there are only minimal variations on it.
+Some people prefer a graham cracker/biscuit and butter crumb crust, but more traditionally it’s a sweet shortcrust pastry base.
 There are pros and cons to both, in my mind – a graham cracker crust is clearly quicker, but more likely to crumble and also sweeter which, given you are adding in a layer of caramel and bananas can be a bit much.
 The pastry case holds together well and doesn’t need to be as sweet, but it can go soft quicker if you are not going to eat it all at once.

 In the end I decided to go with a pastry case, using the base I used for pumpkin pie before, but I have left it up to you to choose which you prefer and/or have time for.